-The director’s chair has been inherited by Gregory Plotkin who has been editor on all of the sequels and producer on all but the first sequel.
-Plotkin gives us all the running around with handheld cameras, which looks rather giddy when seen in 3D.
+The director’s chair has been inherited by Gregory Plotkin who has been editor on all of the Paranormal Activity sequels and producer on all but the first sequel.
+Plotkin gives us all the running around with handheld cameras the other films do, which unfortunately looks giddy when seen in 3D.
 There is surprisingly little of the series trademark look of spooky happenings occurring under the baleful eye of closed circuit cameras set up obliquely recording – far less than in any of the other entries in the series.

-What the 3D does offer is a few scenes of spectral dust floating around in the air and then of the Toby entity as it moves around the house – unfortunately, all you end up thinking as the black billowing mass floats about is how the film resembles the recent Mama (2013), while the opening of the ghostly portal reminds of the remake of Poltergeist (2015).
-Moreover, with these new scenes and their emphasis on entities pursuing people rather than security camera footage, it seems that all we have now is no more than a standard visual effects-driven ghost story.
+What the 3D does offer is a few scenes of spectral dust floating around in the air and then of the Toby entity as it moves through the house, Unfortunately, all you end up thinking as the black billowing mass floats about is how the film resembles the recent Mama (2013), while the opening of the ghostly portal reminds of the remake of Poltergeist (2015).
+Moreover, with these new scenes and their emphasis on entities pursuing people rather than security camera footage, it seems that all we have is now no more than a standard visual effects-driven ghost story.

 Paranormal Activity: The Ghost Dimension‘s one original touch is a handful of scenes where Chris J. Murray and Dan Gill are viewing the collection of videotapes in the present and are watching scenes where the two young girls – the ones that will grow up to become Katie Featherston and Sprague Grayden – are being encouraged to look into the future where they are able to describe Ivy George’s bedroom.
 In a later scene, they describe the two men sitting there and at one point even offer up a “bless you” after Ivy sneezes.
 This holds an intriguing potential – a unique form of Found Footage-fuelled clairvoyance – that you wish the film had spent more time exploring.